-

 Prior knowledge

-Single-variable and multi-variable calculus, linear algebra, ordinary differential equations, real analysis, or equivalent knowledge.
+Single-variable and multi-variable calculus, Linear algebra, ordinary differential equations, real analysis, or equivalent knowledge.

 3